 - Choose the project for which you want to manage team members.

-- Click Permissions, near the bottom of the navigation menu.
+- Click Permissions, near the top of the navigation menu.

 - To add a new team member, click the Add Member button.